opencivicdata/docs.opencivicdata.org/proposals/drafts/ocdid_governance.rst

 ``User``
 ~~~~~~~~
 Anyone using OCDIDs may contribute through Slack/Google group discussion, reporting issues, or assisting with subject-matter expertise.
-These channels for communication will be publicaly displayed on the Open Civic Data website.
+These channels for communication will be publicly displayed on the Open Civic Data website.

 ``Contributor``
 ~~~~~~~~~~~~~~~